 - What is the purpose of the source?
 Is it educational?
 Or is it commercial/promotional?
 A website covered in advertisements for ‘systems’ to help you ‘beat the market’ is much less likely to be reliable than the government’s MoneySmart website.
 Of course, simply because someone is running a business doesn’t mean their advice is flawed.
 But you should look out for bias (see below).

 You may also find sources that are more ‘entertaining‘ in nature.
 I’d class CNBC’s MadMoney, described by Helaine Olen as ‘half man-cave, half Playhouse Disney’ as one such as example, complete with goofy sound effects, jumping, and screaming.
+Certainly I wouldn’t suggest following that program for advice.

 - Who is the intended audience?
 Is it for experienced investors, or novices?
 Finding a resource tailored to your background and experience level is important.
 Research in fields as diverse as language learning and sports show we learn best when a lesson is just beyond our current level of competence.

 Is it targeting a specific group, like women, or young people?
 Beware though.
 Just because a course or book is marketed as for ‘women’ (50% of the population!) does not mean it will suit all women.
+Or that men won’t get anything out of it.

 - Also consider whether the information is universally relevant, or specific to a certain region.
-There’s no point taking tax advice or credit advice from someone in the United Sates if you’re located in Australia.
+There’s no point taking tax advice or credit advice from someone in the United States if you’re located in Australia.
 At best, it will be irrelevant.
 At worst, you could get into trouble.
 Topics like saving, mentality, general financial literacy, and basic budgeting, however, are likely to be applicable anywhere.

 - Does the author cite their sources?
 As I mentioned before, there are two reasons this is important: firstly, it gives credit to the original author.
 Secondly (and more important for you!) it allows you to check the author’s claims.
-I view very skeptically any ‘non-fiction’ book which does not include a list of references, or any advice blog which does not provide links to original sources.
+I view very skeptically the claims of any ‘non-fiction’ book which does not include a list of references, or any advice blog which does not provide links to original sources.

 - You may also like to consider how current the publication is, and whether it is updated.
 Old doesn’t always mean bad – some advice stands the test of time.
 Take a look at my post on outdated financial advice for more details.